JamesArtuso/VocalDiscordBot/README.md

 python start.py
 ```

-3. Start the bot in a seperate window:
+3. Start the bot in a separate window:
 ```bash
 node bot.js
 ```